phel-lang/phel-lang/doc/content/_index.md

 title="The Phel Language"
 +++

-Phel is a function programming language that compiles to PHP.
+Phel is a functional programming language that compiles to PHP.
 It is a dialect of Lisp inspired by [Clojure](https://clojure.org/) and [Janet](https://janet-lang.org/).

 ## Community